 I started my search at an international school in Freetown, Sierra Leone.
 I had met the director before leaving and we got along.
 The thing that kept me from accepting a job at that time was I would only have around two weeks back in the United States.
 She had already filled the positions for the current year but forwarded my email address to another international school director in Nouakchott.
 After a few email exchanges and three weeks, I was on a plane, heading to a country I knew little about, ready to teach first grade.

 A lot has happened in the years since—too much to adequately chronicle.
 I’m pretty lackadaisical about writing publicly, but I’m trying to gain confidence about that.

 These last four years.
 I;

-visited the the Adrar region of Mauritania three times3
+visited the the Adrar region of Mauritania three times[^3]

-met, fell in love, and married a wonderful woman
+met, fell in love, and married my favorite person in the world

-saved enough money to backpack around for at least a year with that wonderful woman
+saved enough money to backpack around for at least a year with that person

 Before every vacation away from school and Nouakchott, I would be dying to get out for awhile, eager to escape the monotony, heat, or constant deadlines of work.

-But every time I’d spend more than two weeks away, a longing came to me for the pace of life here, the unhurriedness of Mauritanians4, the nights at a café chatting about everything, heading out into the desert for a night camping, eating tiéboudienne on Fridays after school, and being comfortable at home.
+But every time I’d spend more than two weeks away, a longing came to me for the pace of life here, the unhurriedness of Mauritanians, the nights at cafés chatting about everything, heading out into the desert for a night camping, eating tiéboudienne on Fridays after school, and being comfortable at home.